kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

   Updated property [core/project].
 ```

 We can now create a cluster, with the command [gcloud container clusters create](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create).
 You can choose any zone you want from the list [here](https://cloud.google.com/about/locations/).
 I chose Finland.
 Notice that one region (e.g. europe-north1) may have multiple regions (e.g. -a).
 Let's add another flag: `--cluster-version=1.29`.
 This will ask GKE to use a version that will be the default in April 2024.
-GKE release schedulecan be seen [here](https://cloud.google.com/kubernetes-engine/docs/release-schedule).
+GKE release schedule can be seen [here](https://cloud.google.com/kubernetes-engine/docs/release-schedule).

 ```console
 $ gcloud container clusters create dwk-cluster --zone=europe-north1-b --cluster-version=1.29